Hands-on Science

 Fish You Well: Using Zebrafish to Study Development and Disease

-Appropriate for: Elementary school age, Middle school age, High school age, Over 21 years only
+Appropriate for: Kindergarten and Pre-K, Elementary school age, Middle school age, High school age, 18 years and above

-This program presents the zebrafish as an exciting animal model for basic and translational research.
-Zebrafish have unique attributes, like transparent embryos and external (outside of mom), fast development.
-This makes zebrafish helpful for answering many different research questions, especially questions about the development of an organism from egg to adult.
-Here, we showcase the zebrafish with interactive activities for all age groups, including spotting zebrafish embryos at different stages of development, following food movement through a live zebrafish’s system, picking out fish with special traits, and learning how we can change the zebrafish’s DNA with a tool called CRISPR.
+Our exhibition highlights the zebrafish as a captivating animal model for basic and translational research purposes.
+Zebrafish possess distinctive characteristics such as transparent embryos and rapid external development, which contributes to their usefulness in various research inquiries, particularly the progression of an organism from an egg to an adult.
+We will present interactive activities for all ages, including the opportunity to observe zebrafish embryos at different developmental stages, track the movement of food through a live zebrafish's digestive system, select fish with specific traits, and gain knowledge on how we can modify the zebrafish's DNA using a tool called CRISPR.

 Learn more about Fish You Well: Using Zebrafish to Study Development and Disease